Medical Illness & Disease Related Hair Loss

 What Diseases Cause Hair Loss?

-The most common causes of medically-induced hair loss fall into two categories: a medical condition or a medication prescribed to treat a medical condition.
+The most common causes of medically-induced hair loss fall into two categories: diseases that cause hair loss or a medication prescribed to treat a medical condition.

-Below are the most common diseases that causes hair loss:
+Below are the most common illnesses that causes hair loss:

 ● Autoimmune diseases